 A habit of all successful freelancers is to go the extra mile to make their client’s life better.
 Therefore, don’t shy away from proposing an idea or an alternate approach.

 In a competitive market, you have to be more than an ordinary Tom, Dick and Harry.
-Do all that you are expected to and then look beyond core services.
-This will show extra efforts on your part.
+Do all that you are expected to, and then look beyond core services.
+This will show extra effort on your part.

-7. Leaving no room to learn from mistakes and upskill
+7. Leaving no room to learn from mistakes and upskilling

 Shake yourself back to reality and continuously up your game by finding ways to upskill and learn something new.